anaximeno/shazamPy/README.md

 ### How does it work

-It converts the file to the chosen hash type and compares it with a given hash.
+It calculates the file's hash sum and compares it with a given hash, <br>
+if they were equal it will show a sucess message, <br>
+else it will say that the calculated hash and the given one are different.

 ### Usage & More
 You can use it as below: